Dear Friends of the Mayrhofen-Hippach holiday region,

 How can I protect myself as best as possible under travel law when booking accommodation?

-We recommend taking out travel insurance for the coming winter season.
+We recommend taking out travel insurance for the coming season.
 Many of our accommodation providers offer Europäische Reiseversicherung (European Travel Insurance) when you make your reservation.
 This now covers Covid-19 illness, just like any other unexpected serious illness.

 Go to Europäischen Reiseversicherung (European Travel Insurance)